mbierlee/mirage-config/README.md

 - Environment variable substitution;
 - Internal configuration substitution (Value in config replaced by other path in config);
 - Parse configuration from string, JSONValue or from disk.

+Requires at least a D 2.097.2 compatible compiler
+Uses the Phobos standard library

 ## Getting started